fbpx

 ADF’s Parkinson’s Movement Initiative is currently in partnership with

-the NC Dance for Parkinson’s and is supported by
+the NC Dance for Parkinson’s and is supported in part by individual donors.